Josef-Beppe/website_deployment_automation_using_nginx/Docker/README.md

 ```bash
 ./run.sh
 ```
+5. In Your browser, navigate to "localhost:8080".
-5. If content of github repository changes, using command in step 3 will also update the webpage on NGINX.
+6. If content of github repository changes, using command in step 3 will also update the webpage on NGINX.

 ## Expected changes to be usable
 1. Configure deployment to remote host (can be done in many ways).